-The Local Innovation Plan developed and drafted by the Local Innovation Committee identifies innovative ways Fort Bend ISD students would benefit from flexibilities from state mandates in three areas, school calendar, teacher certification and minimum attendance for class credit or final grade – 90 percent rule.
+Fort Bend ISD’s Local Innovation Plan, developed and drafted by the Local Innovation Committee, identifies innovative ways Fort Bend ISD students would benefit from flexibilities from state mandates in three areas: the school calendar, teacher certification and minimum attendance for class credit or final grade – 90 percent rule.

 Each member of the Board of Trustees appointed three representatives to the Local Innovation Committee, with the superintendent appointing nine.
 The committee is comprised of various stakeholder groups, who will also consider input from a community survey.